Archaeology Day - Zooarchaeology

 New programs will be announced when available.

-The museum generally holds 2 - 3 after-school workshops in the fall and another 2 - 3 in the spring.
-Workshops are free and, unless otherwise noted, for children 6 - 12 years of age.
-The workshops include presentations on artifacts and cultures from the designated areas as well as fun activities such as craft projects, traditional folktales, music and games.
-Children’s workshops offered through the Museum of Anthropology take place in the museum's research room at Ellis Library from 3:45-4:45 pm.
+The museum generally holds 2 - 3 workshops for K-12 children in the fall and spring.
+Workshops are free and, unless otherwise noted, created for children 6 - 12 years of age.
+Workshops include presentations on artifacts and cultures from the designated areas as well as fun activities such as craft projects, traditional folktales, music and games.
+Children’s workshops offered through the Museum of Anthropology take place in the museum's research room at Ellis Library.
 Registration is required for all workshops and camps.
 Class sizes are limited to the first 15 registrants.
 If the class is full, you can request your child be put on the wait list.
 Children must be registered to attend.
 There is no onsite/day-of registration.
-Unregistered children (including siblings of resgistrants) will not be permitted into the workshop.
+Unregistered children (including siblings of registrants) will not be permitted into the workshop.
 The workshops and camps are a learning space and attendees are expected to follow the same rules as in a classroom.

 Osage Workshop September 2018